fluviangumbo/Gastro-Book/README.md

 ## Features

 - Creating and logging in with a custom user
+- Viewing many online recipes for your favorite meals
 - Creating and/or deleting recipes
+- Saving recipes for future viewing

 ## Usage

-Can be used to create and share recipes with other users of Gastro Book!
+Can be used to create and share recipes with other users of Gastro Book! (in future planning)

     ```md